Local Resident Finds Coyote In Their Backyard, Only To Put Up Lost-But-Found Post For Stray Dog

 Such initiatives can also promote empathy towards wildlife, encouraging residents to coexist peacefully with their non-human neighbors.

-We should also keep in mind that this might very well be a fake story to just get a little attention.
-As some Netizens have stated, some parts of the post look a bit fishy.
+We should also keep in mind that this might very well be a fake story just to get a little attention.
+As some netizens have stated, some parts of the post look a bit fishy.

 As our habitats overlap, it's not just lost pets that may wander into our lives but also the native locals of the land.